 Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
 If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
 All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
 This can be accomplished by filing the ACCSC Complaint Form.
+If you do not return a signed and completed complaint form, your complaint may not be processed by ACCSC.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
-Please direct all inquiries to: Accrediting Commission of Career Schools & Colleges, 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201, (703) 247-4212, www.accsc.org.
-A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting (Gloria Adigwe, Program Activity Coordinator) or online at www.accsc.org.
+If you have any questions, please feel free to contact the Commission office at (703) 247-4212 or at complaints@accsc.org.
+A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting Gloria Adigwe, Assistant Director of Nursing Education or online at www.accsc.org.